 The proposed research must be appropriate for a Ph.D. in Sociology and meet University requirements.
-Students should obtain and consult a copy of the PSU Research and Graduate Studies requirements for a dissertation, available online.

 As an alternative to a traditional dissertation, with the approval of their dissertation committee, students have the option of writing three publishable papers with a shared topic/theme.
 For the final dissertation, these three papers must (per RGS requirements) be tied together with an introduction and conclusion.
 The intro and conclusion should explain how these papers fit together, what they share, and what is different in each paper.
 These papers may be co-authored with faculty, including dissertation committee members and/or Dissertation Chair, but the student must be the first author on all three papers.
-Please note that there are different ETD formatting requirements for multi-paper dissertations; please refer to the Research and Graduate Studies ETD page.
+Please note that there are different ETD formatting requirements for multi-paper dissertations; please refer to the The Graduate School ETD page.
+There are also format requirement regarding multi-paper format ETDs that are both co-authored and previously published (a Chapter Heading Page with an author contribution statement is now required in these cases).
+Details are at the Chapter Heading Page.